mdcatapult/aurac-web-plugin/README.md

 Because Angular works as a single page app, different pages have to be loaded via query parameters.
 The angular router doesn't seem to pick the up query parameters but the `ActivatedRoute` service does, so routing is implemented a bit strangely.

+We wrote a [Medium article](https://medium.com/@nejetherington/building-a-web-extension-in-angular-1f77a5a71b85) on the architecture of the web extension outlining some of the problems we faced using Angular and how we overcame them.

 `npm run build && npm run start` boots the app for a production environment.

 Build time is reduced when instead running `npm run dev`, which can be used for development environment.